Nancy McNamara OD, PhD, MS Co-Director of Berkeley Optometry's Dry Eye Clinic

 How do I know if this clinic is right for me?

-If you have Sjögren’s syndrome, are suspected of having Sjögren’s syndrome, or suffer from excessive dryness in the mouth and eyes, you may benefit from a full evaluation in our clinic.
+If you have Sjögren’s, are suspected of having Sjögren’s, or suffer from excessive dryness in the mouth and eyes, you may benefit from a full evaluation in our clinic.

 What services do you offer?

-We offer comprehensive evaluations of the eyes, mouth, and systemic disease.
+We offer comprehensive evaluations of the ocular, oral, and rheumatologic components of Sjogren’s.
 Eyes will be evaluated by a board-certified optometrist, Nancy McNamara OD, PhD.
 Oral evaluations will be conducted by oral medicine specialist, Ava Wu, DDS.
-Patients will also be evaluated by Nancy Carteron, MD, a board-certified rheumatologist with specific expertise in the diagnosis and treatment of Sjögren's syndrome and associated autoimmune diseases.
+Patients will also be evaluated by Nancy Carteron, MD, a board-certified rheumatologist with specific expertise in the diagnosis and treatment of Sjögren's and associated autoimmune diseases.

 How do I schedule an appointment?

 The Sjögren's Clinic will be held the last Monday of each month.
 Appointment times will range between 2 - 2.5 hours.